pyOpenSci/pyosMeta/README.md

 This repo contains a small module and some scripts that

 1. Parse through all of the all-contributors bot `.json` files across our pyOpenSci repos to gather contributors to our organization.
-This allows us to [acknowledge contributors on our website](https://www.pyopensci.org/our-community/#pyopensci-community-contributors) who are not always making explicit code contributions (thus might not have commits) but are reviewing guidebooks, participating in peer reivew, and performing other important tasks that are critical to our pyOpenSci mission.
+This allows us to [acknowledge contributors on our website](https://www.pyopensci.org/our-community/#pyopensci-community-contributors) who are not always making explicit code contributions (thus might not have commits) but are reviewing guidebooks, participating in peer review, and performing other important tasks that are critical to our pyOpenSci mission.
 2. Updates the existing [contributors.yml](https://github.com/pyOpenSci/pyopensci.github.io/blob/main/_data/contributors.yml) file found in our website repo with new contributors and the contributor role (package guides, code workflows, peer review, etc).
    a.
 This update includes hitting the GitHub api to pull down public information about the contributors including website social links and location.
 3. Parse through our review issues to find packages that have been accepted.
 It then grabs each review's editor, reviewers and package authors.
 This information allows us to